AymericAstaing/pushswap_epitech/README.md

 The goal is to sort the list by using the fewest possible operations.
 The program print the series of operations that enable this list to be sorted.

+to build:

+      - make / make re

 to launch:

-- make / make re

       ex: ./push_swap 2 1 3 6 5 8